 What is margin utilization?

 Margin utilization is the percentage of margin collateral that a client uses for buying on margin.
 If the margin utilization exceeds 100%, there is a risk that margin positions will be stopped out (i.e. reduced or liquidated) and a margin call will be initiated.

-Margin Utilisation is calculated as = (100 * Used for margin) / (Account value + Other collateral – Not available as margin collateral).
+Margin Utilization is calculated as = (100 * Used for margin) / (Account value + Other collateral – Not available as margin collateral).

 What is cross-margining?

 Cross margining is the process of offsetting positions whereby excess margin from one account is transferred to another account to satisfy margin maintenance requirements.
 When cross-margining — you use an instrument you already own as collateral to acquire a new asset.
 Even if the new asset is of another type, thus increasing liquidity and financial flexibility.

-With our all-in-one account structure, you will not need to open separate accounts to trade options and other instruments.
-With EXANTE, when you invest in bonds or stocks, you can get leverage for buying an absolutely different type of instrument — futures or options.
+With our all-in-one account structure, you will not need to open separate accounts to trade different types of assets.
+EXANTE allows you to invest in bonds or stocks to obtain leverage for buying different types of instruments, for example, futures or options.

 How is the margin requirement calculated?